neondatabase/website/content/docs/guides/chatgpt-plugins.md

 ---
 title: ChatGPT plugins
-subtitle: Learn how to use Neon PostgreSQL as a vector database for your ChatGPT Retrieval Plugin
+subtitle: Learn how to use Neon PostgreSQL as a vector database for your ChatGPT retrieval plugin
 enableTableOfContents: true
 isDraft: false
 ---